marcotroisi/microtranslator/README.md

 }
 ```

+## Insert/Update a term for a given locale

+To insert a new term, or update an existing one, use the following:

+    POST /translation/Good+morning?locale=es_ES

+with POST parameter `translation` (e.g. `{ translation: Buenas Dias"}`)

+The result will be a `true` or `false` value, based on the success of the operation.

 # Future

 As you may have noticed, there is still work necessary in order for MicroTranslator to get where it should.
 In the future, that's